 All hazardous chemicals must be transported, even for short distances, in a safe manner.
-Safe transportation of chemicals includes the use of safety containers and carts where appropriate.
+Safe transportation of chemicals includes using safety containers and carts where appropriate.

 Accidents and Chemical Spills

 Eye contact: Promptly flush eyes with water for a prolonged period (15 minutes) and seek medical attention.